Aerodynamic Modeling

 Aerodynamic Discretization

-Blade Panels: Here the user can specifiy the number of blade panels and the type of spacing.
-A Linear spacing distribues the panels evenly over the blade length.
-A Cosine spacing results in a finer discretization near the blade ends (root and tip) and a slighly coarser discretization near the blade center.
-The option Table uses the aerodynamic blade definition table as a temnplate for the aerodynamic discretization, thus the user can use this option for a fully customized blade discretization.
+Blade Panels: Here the user can specify the number of blade panels and the type of spacing.
+A Linear spacing distributes the panels evenly over the blade length.
+A Cosine spacing results in a finer discretization near the blade ends (root and tip) and a slightly coarser discretization near the blade center.
+The option Table uses the aerodynamic blade definition table as a template for the aerodynamic discretization, thus the user can use this option for a fully customized blade discretization.

 Aerodynamic Models

 Dynamic Stall: The user can activate the use of a dynamic stall model.
 The options are: Off: No dynamic stall model is used.
-OYE: The OYE dynamic stall model is used, see OYE Dynamic Stall Model.
-ATEF: The ATEFlap unsteady aerodynamics model is used, see ATEFlap Dynamic Stall Model.
+OYE: The OYE dynamic stall model is used, see OYE Model.
+ATEF: The ATEFlap unsteady aerodynamics model is used, see ATEFlap Model.

 Himmelskamp Effect: The correction for the Himmelskamp effect can be activated here, see Himmelskamp Effect.

-Tower Shadow: The Tower Shadow Effect can be avtivated, see Tower Influence.
+Tower Shadow: The Tower Shadow Effect can be activated or deactivated here, see Tower Influence.

 Wake Type